MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-simulator.md

 ## Run a simple circuit

-Define and run a simple circuit using the built-in sparse simulator in the Qsharp package.
+In VS Code, open a new Python file to define and run a simple circuit using the built-in sparse simulator in the Qsharp package.

 ```python
 # load the required imports